Magnetic soliton molecules in binary condensates: Numerical results

 A well-known property of solitons is their ability to survive collisions unscathed.
 Because this work does not focus on the Manakov limit, which requires $\Delta g = 0$, our system is not perfectly integrable, and we therefore do not expect perfectly elastic collisions.
 Nevertheless, it is of interest to test whether magnetic soliton bound states can remain intact after collisions.
 In realistic experimental settings, isolated bound states are likely to occur in excited configurations.
 Accordingly, in Fig.~\ref{Fig:BounStateCol} we investigate collisions involving excited bound states under various conditions.

 Since solitons of like polarization repel and those of opposite polarization attract, an excited bound state behaves like a dipole oscillating with period $T$.
-The time-dependent polarity of these dipoles is illustrated in Fig.~\ref{Fig:BounStateCol} by black arrows, which point from spin-down (red) to spin-up (blue) solitons within each bound state.
-Figure \ref{Fig:BounStateCol}(a) shows a collision between two tightly bound states, each with an initial $T = 31.04\,$ms. In this case, the polarities of the two bound states remain opposite throughout the collision, leading to inter-bound-state repulsion and a clear bounce, with both bound states remaining intact.
+The time-dependent polarity of these dipoles is illustrated in Fig.~\ref{Fig:BounStateCol} by black arrows pointing from spin-down (red) to spin-up (blue) solitons within each bound state.
+Figure \ref{Fig:BounStateCol}(a) shows a collision between two tightly bound states, each with an initial $T = 31.04\,$ms. In this case, the polarities of the two bound states remain opposite throughout the collision, leading to inter bound-state repulsion and a clear bounce, with both bound states remaining intact.
+Evidence for bound state energy loss is seen in the slightly increasing oscillation periods over time.
+The energy lost is converted to phonons, which are not visible with this color scheme.

 Figure \ref{Fig:BounStateCol}(b) shows two tightly bound states (initially $T=34.2\,$ms) with the same polarity (black arrows pointing in the same direction).
 In this case, the bound-state dipoles tend to attract each other, yet both bound states nevertheless survive the collision.
-The attraction between same-polarity bound states has striking consequences for two loosely bound states (initially $T=128.9\,$ms), as shown in Fig.~\ref{Fig:BounStateCol}(c).
+This attractive interaction is only weakly visible due to the tight binding and the relatively fast center-of-mass motions of the bound states.
+By contrast, the attractive interaction between same-polarity bound states has striking consequences for two loosely bound states (initially $T=128.9\,$ms), as shown in Fig.~\ref{Fig:BounStateCol}(c).
 Here, the inner solitons---having opposite polarization---not only cross each other but are actually torn from their respective bound states and form a new bound state, while the two outer solitons become unbound.
 Finally, in the case of a single soliton colliding with a bound state (initially $T = 36.59\,$ms), Fig.~\ref{Fig:BounStateCol}(d) illustrates a type of substitution reaction, in which the newcomer replaces one of the bound state's solitons and ejects it in the process.